ImageMagick/Usage-Markdown/draw/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
-> Before IM v6.7.6-9 The [Combine Operator](../color_basics/#combine) requires the transparency channel of the image to be given as 'matte' values rather than alpha values, as such the resulting alpha channel created needs to be negated.
+> Before IM v6.7.6-9 The [Combine Operator](../color_basics/#combine) requires the transparency channel of the image to be given as 'matte' values rather than alpha values, as such the resulting alpha channel created needs to be negated. e.g.:
-EG:
 >
 >    ... "`cat marker_A.dat`" -negate \) \

 Only small images should be used, with the pixel points spread out enough that the symbols do not overlap.
 This because [Convolve](../convolve/#convolve) will add together overlapping areas, making them brighter than expected.

-The above has been converted into a UNIX shell script "`convolve_image`", to make it easier to use.
+The above has been converted into a Unix shell script "`convolve_image`", to make it easier to use.

 ~~~
 convolve_image  points_pixels.gif marker.png   point_markers.png